Comfort Your Gassy Baby

 Swallowing air and passing gas is common in infancy.
 However, excessive intestinal gas can make a young baby miserable.
 A mother of one of my gassy little patients describes these bloated episodes:

 When my daughter is trying to pass gas, it is like a mother going through a difficult labor.

-How to Relieve the Gassy Baby
+How to Relieve a Baby with Intestinal Gas

 - If breastfeeding, be sure baby’s lips form a good seal far back on the areola.